suzoo-dev/react-web-test/README.md

    a.
 Please complete the searchProducts fetch function and the typescript Type according to the documentation.
 It should be able to return filtered results based on a search string.
 If the string is empty, all Products should be returned.
 Either use the fetch API or install axios, whichever you are more comfortable using.

    b.
 There is a function in **_src/functions/addRetries.ts_** which adds retries to async functions.
 The typing is currently suboptimal, resulting in the return type as `Promise<any>` and typescript issues when it is used.
-It should accept any callback, the only constraint is that the callback should re asynchronous.
+It should accept any callback, the only constraint is that the callback should e asynchronous.

    c.
 Create some tests for the addRetries function